 Combustion Theory and Design

 <p><strong>Want to find out more about your modules?</strong></p><p>If you are a graduate of the University of Leeds BEng Chemical and Energy Engineering programme you may not be eligible to study all of the listed options as some areas you may have already covered in your undergraduate degree.
 Instead you will have the opportunity to study an alternative 15 credit module as determined by the Programme Manager.</p><p>Take a look at the <a href="https://eps.leeds.ac.uk/chemical-engineering-masters-module-information/doc/energy-environment-msc">Energy and Environment module descriptions</a> for more details on what you might study.</p><div class="uol-in-text-cta"><p class="uol-in-text-cta__heading"><a class="uol-in-text-cta__link" href="https://www.youtube.com/watch?v=2wPDcMkb6FA">Watch our subject talk</a></p></div><p></p>

 Learning and teaching

-Our groundbreaking research feeds directly into teaching, and you’ll have regular contact with staff who are at the forefront of their disciplines.
-You’ll have regular contact with them through lectures, seminars, tutorials, small group work and project meetings.
+Our ground-breaking research feeds directly into teaching, and you’ll have regular contact with staff who are at the forefront of their disciplines, through lectures, seminars, tutorials, small group work and project meetings.
 Independent study is also an important part of the programme, as you’ll develop problem-solving and research skills as well as your subject knowledge.